reeswpayne/basris-act-1/README.md

 ## Credits

--Unitale Engine by Ivkuln\n
+Unitale Engine by Ivkuln
--Create Your Frisk and Create Your Kris by RhenaudTheLukark\n -MEOW Overworld by AlexiaTilde\n
+Create Your Frisk and Create Your Kris by RhenaudTheLukark MEOW Overworld by AlexiaTilde
--All sprites and music belong to their original owners, full credits in-game
+All sprites and music belong to their original owners, full credits in-game